vozhyk-/ncurses-selection/README.md

 ncurses-selection
 =================

 An ncurses menu for selecting a subset of given lines.

-Reads newline-separated choices from `stdin`, allows the user to choose a subset of them, and writes what's selected to `stderr`.
+Reads newline-separated choices from standard input, allows the user to choose a subset of them, and writes what's selected to standard output.

 Keys
 ----